 As a consequence of the new insight, loading systems for tankers were soon modified so under-pressure was replaced by a positive pressure.
 Over the following years, several tankers were equipped with such new technology.
 Depending on the exact volatility and composition of the crude oil, VOC generation fell by 70 to 90 %.
 As a positive side-effect, emissions of other volatile cargos such as chemical products, LPG (Liquified Petroleum Gas) and LNG (Liquified Natural Gas) were reduced similarly by the same technology, while emissions of H2S and other environmentally harmful compounds were also brought down.

 The story does not end with introducing positive tank pressure, however, as traditional venting systems allow considerable fluctuations in pressure.
 Traditional venting systems are autonomous weight loaded systems that initiate venting at a preset setting and continues far beyond what is necessary and thus closes at a much lower pressure, venting an unnecessarily large amount of VOC and inert gas into the atmosphere.

-To tackle the challenge of fluctuations in tank pressure, Bay Valves has invented the SuperSat (Sat is for Saturation) system, which continuously maintains the high tank pressure and thus avoids VOC losses.
+To tackle the challenge of fluctuations in tank pressure, Bay Valves has co-invented the SuperSat Scada controlled system, which continuously maintains the high tank pressure and thus avoids VOC losses.